Nationals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Nationals and their opponents are 7-3-0 when it comes to hitting the over.
+- When it comes to the total, the Nationals and their opponents are 7-3-0 in their previous 10 games.

-- The Nationals' previous 10 matchups have not had a runline set by oddsmakers.
+- The Nationals have covered the runline in the one of their previous 10 games that had a set spread.

 Nationals Betting Records & Stats

-- This season, Washington has won eight of its 25 games, or 32%, when it's the underdog by at least +180 on the moneyline.
+- Washington has a record of 20-20, a 50% win rate, when it's set as an underdog of +165 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Nationals have a 35.7% chance of coming away with a victory in the contest.
+- Oddsmakers have implied with the moneyline set for this matchup that the Nationals have a 37.7% chance of pulling out a win.

-- So far this season, Washington and its opponents have hit the over in 67 of its 139 games with a total.
+- Washington and its opponents have hit the over in 68 of its 140 games with a total this season.

-- In 13 games with a line this season, the Nationals have a mark of 7-6-0 against the spread.
+- The Nationals have an against the spread record of 8-6-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!